fabric8io/fabric8-forge/README.md

-# fabric8-forge
-Supports JBoss Forge plugins for the Fabric8 iPaaS along with using Forge as a REST service inside Fabric8 DevOps
+## JBoss Forge

+This folder contains projects for working with [JBoss Forge](http://forge.jboss.org/)

+* addons are various addons for working inside the Forge tool
+* rest provides a REST service for working with JBoss Forge